 "Location Access Error" when opening project

-If you receive a "Location Access Error" stating the file is not writable when trying to open a Scrivener project, either the project itself or one of its parent folders is set as read-only for your Windows account.
-Scrivener must be able to save continually as you click through the project, not only your text, but the project's settings, binder structure, interface state and more, so it cannot open a project in read-only mode.
+If you receive a "Location Access Error" error or another error stating the file is not writeable when trying to open a Scrivener project, this means either the project itself or one of its parent folders is set as read-only for your Windows account.
+This can be due to the format of the project (e.g., if it has been compressed into a ZIP file) or the project's permissions settings.

-Although Windows allows you to double-click a zipped folder and view its contents, zipped folders are read-only.
-You'll need to extract a copy of the project from the archive before you can open it in Scrivener.
-To do this, either right-click the zipped folder and choose "Extract All" or navigate into the zipped archive and then drag out the .scriv folder to the location you want to save the project.
+To extract the project from the ZIP folder (thus allowing Scrivener to open and write to it), either right-click the zipped .scriv folder and choose "Extract All" or navigate into the zipped archive and drag out the .scriv folder to the location you want to save the project.
 You can then open the extracted project in Scrivener as normal.

 Under the "Security" tab, select your Windows user account or the group it belongs to and ensure that it has read and write permissions.
 You will likely need to provide an administrator name and password to change this if the account does not have the needed permissions.